categories

 There are a number of reasons why you may encounter this problem.
 We’ve listed them below for your convenience.

 • • Hosts file setting: The hosts file contains important information about the apps that are connecting to the Internet.
-If this file becomes corrupted, it could result in the connection error.
-To eliminate this as a cause, you can simply delete this file and Windows will recreate it.
+If this file becomes corrupted, it could result in a connection error.
+To eliminate this as a cause, you can simply delete this file, and Windows will recreate it.

 • • Your Firewall or Antivirus security software can be restricting Internet access for TeamViewer.
 Make sure you add TeamViewer to your security software’s exclusion list.

-• • Try changing your DNS address or reset your Windows Socket API (Winsock) as this may be causing your connection issue.
+• • Try changing your DNS address or resetting your Windows Socket API (Winsock) as this may be causing your connection issue.

 • • While it’s unlikely that the interface can cause a connection problem, some users found that reverting to the old interface helped to resolve the problem.
 If all else fails, it’s worth trying this.